FuzionView/FV-Docs/source/openfv.rst

 Quick Start
 ============

 When you submit an 811 ticket to request a locate, you receive an email once the request is completed.
-When you open your 811 ticket, look for the option to **Access FV ticket viewer**.
+When you open your 811 ticket, click on the option to **Access FV ticket viewer**.

 .. figure:: /_static/O-LinkWithFuzionView.png
    :alt: Link from the GSOC/811 ticket to the FuzionView ticket viewer